 While many states support industries in Mexico with training and infrastructure support, what perhaps best sets Queretaro apart is its reputation for providing residents with an excellent quality of life.
 Queretaro is recognized as one of the safest cities in Mexico and offers a culturally rich and vibrant atmosphere that many foreign employees find appealing.
 The state also provides education options for foreign nationals, including 15 international schools for American, Canadian, French, and German nationals.

 Be part of Queretaro's growing manufacturing sectors

-As of 2020, Querétaro saw international sales of USD $9.38 billion, a 15.5% increase over the previous year, and there seems to be no end in sight to the area's growth.
+In 2020, Querétaro saw an influx of FDI that equaled USD $9.38 billion, a 15.5% increase over the previous year, and there seems to be no end in sight to the area's growth.
 Now is the time to launch a factory in Queretaro, Mexico, and begin leveraging synergy from partners in the region.

 To make an investment in the region more attractive still, the state may offer incentives to interested investors.
 Working with a partner like Tetakawi can help manufacturers better negotiate for the types of financial incentives that have attracted so many companies to Queretaro, Mexico.

 To learn more about a factory in Queretaro, Mexico, that might be right for your organization, contact Tetakawi today.